Jean de La Gessée

 Jean Gesse, known as Jean de La Gessée (or Jessée), born in Mauvezin in Gascony around 1550 and died around 1600, was a French poet, historian and genealogist.

 Biography

 La Gessée was secretary to the Duke of Alençon.

 Judgments

 From the seventeenth to the nineteenth century, literary historians generally had little regard for La Gessée's poetic talent.
-Charles Lenient said, about the ode-satire genre, which La Gessée invented: “This rigmarole […] went to join […] the chimeras of which the 16th century was the cradle and the tomb.”
-Robert Sabatier judges La Gessée “prosaic and conventional” but concedes that, sometimes, he “surprisingly astonishes by the boldness of his finds.”
-Guy Demerson, in the Introduction to his reissue of La Gessée's Jeunesses, expresses the wish that these works be read "without the prejudices of a gaze obscured by the critical tradition".
+Charles Lenient said of the ode-satire genre that La Gessée invented: “This rigmarole […] went to join […] the chimeras of which the 16th century was the cradle and the tomb.”
+Robert Sabatier judged La Gessée “prosaic and conventional” but conceded that, sometimes, he “surprisingly astonishes by the boldness of his finds.”
+Guy Demerson, in the Introduction to his reissue of La Gessée's Jeunesses, expressed the wish that these works be read "without the prejudices of a gaze obscured by the critical tradition".